Fluxpuck/sero-documents/privacy-policy.md

 - We do not opt in to any such data sharing programs
 - Your interaction data with Claude through our bot remains private and is processed only to provide the requested service
 - For more information, you can visit [Anthropic's Privacy Center](https://privacy.anthropic.com/en/articles/7996868-is-my-data-used-for-model-training)

-## 🔍 How We Use Your Information

-Your information enables us to:
-- Operate and improve Sero's functionality
-- Provide moderation, economy, leveling, and status features
-- Develop new features and services

 ## 🔒 Data Protection